If your question or concern regarding Fairfax County GIS data is not addressed here, please contact our office.

 Frequently Asked Questions

 GIS stands for Geographic Information System.
-A GIS is a computer system - Hardware and Software - that helps analysts discover relationships between and among sets of computer-readable, geographically referenced data.
+A GIS is a computer system - hardware and software - that helps analysts discover relationships between and among sets of computer-readable, geographically referenced data.
 These relationships are not easily seen or understood without the aid of this technology.
 For more details, you can read a longer explanation at GIS.com (external website).

-Yes.
-Fairfax County coordinates the publication of a street atlas book on a yearly basis.
-In addition to streets and landmarks, the County supervisor district boundaries and the tax map grid have been overlaid on the map.
+Yes, but only on a limited basis.
+Our most recent street atlas book, created in 2009, contains County supervisor district boundaries and the tax map grid in addition to streets and landmarks.
+See price list for details.
 A companion street atlas index providing address ranges and tax map numbers is available for download.
-See price list for details.

 Yes.
 Whole County map books (property, zoning, soils, etc.) as well as individual map book pages ( zoning map book only) may be purchased from the GIS & Mapping Services office.
 See price list for details.

 Please note that weekly-updated map book pages, in addition to a library of historic map book pages, are available to view and download for free in our Digital Map Viewer application found in the Fairfax Geoportal.
 You can also use the Map Wizard application to create a free, print-ready map with custom scale and extent.